 BELLRINGING AT PLYMPTON ST. MARY’S

 We have eight bells, tenor weight 25.5 cwt and we ring for Sunday Evensong 5.45pm-6.25pm.
-Practise night is Monday 7.30-9.00pm (not Bank Holidays) and we welcome any visiting ringers to join in at these times.
+Practice night is Monday 7.30-9.00pm (not Bank Holidays) and we welcome any visiting ringers to join in at these times.
 Anyone interested in learning the art of Bellringing is welcome on a Monday.
-Tower groups wishing to visit should contact the Tower Captain Mrs M Nicholls 01752 200053. e-mail email@example.com.
+Tower groups wishing to visit should contact the Tower Captain Mrs M Nicholls 01752 200053. e-mail firstname.lastname@example.org.

 The Restoration of the Bells of St Mary’s: